autovant/trading-bot/scripts/README-LOCAL.md

 - **Python not detected**: Pass a path via `-Python C:\Python311\python.exe`.
 - **Health check fails**: Inspect the corresponding `logs\<service>.log`.
 The `status` action flags stopped processes and points to log files.
 - **Port conflicts**: Update the relevant `*_PORT` variables in `.env`, then restart.
 The script reloads `.env` on every invocation.
+- The Streamlit dashboard now exposes:
+  - **Overview**: live equity curve, open positions, recent trades, and risk snapshots (all fetched from the Ops API).
+  - **Configuration**: stage/apply strategy risk knobs and tweak paper-broker parameters directly through the API.
+  - **Backtesting**: queue historical runs via the Ops API and inspect results (PnL metrics, equity curve, trade list) once they complete.

-For additional customization—such as enabling JetStream in NATS or pointing at an external PostgreSQL database—edit `.env` accordingly before running `start`.
+For additional customization-such as enabling JetStream in NATS or pointing at an external PostgreSQL database-edit `.env` accordingly before running `start`.